 PUT WATER ON MYPLATE!

-The MyPlate graphic is the go-to tool for nutrition education in the U.S. It reminds us that a healthy diet consists of a variety of foods from key food groups.
+The MyPlate graphic—which replaced the “Food Pyramid” in 2005—is the go-to tool for nutrition education in the U.S. Most people don’t read the Dietary Guidelines, but they do see MyPlate.
+The graphic reminds us that a healthy diet consists of a variety of foods from key food groups.
 But one very important element is missing, WATER!

-Too many children and adults routinely drink sugary beverages and more than half of school-age children are under-hydrated, making it harder for their minds and bodies to work well.
-Click to learn more about why water is important for health.
+Too many children–and adults–routinely drink sugar-sweetened beverages and more than half of school-age children are under-hydrated, making it harder for their minds and bodies to work well.
+Substituting water for sugary drinks is a smart choice to help keep weight under control and prevent chronic conditions such as type 2 diabetes and heart disease.
+(Click here to learn more about why water is important for health.)

-1. Put strong language about drinking water in the 2020 Dietary Guidelines
+1. Put clear and actionable advice about drinking water in the 2025-2030 Dietary Guidelines

 2. Add a symbol for water to the MyPlate graphic